cifer76/tgbot-lambda/README.md

     sendMessage resp: {"ok":false,"error_code":400,"description":"Bad Request: message text is empty"}
     ```
     And the `log.Fatalln(err)` causes the handling process exits before sending 200 OK to telegram bot API.
 The fix for it is fairly simple, just substitute the `log.Fatalln()` with `log.Println()`.

+2. Lambda is unable to call dynamoDB due to the lack of permissions

+   Follow [this](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_lambda-access-dynamodb.html) to grant permissions to lambda.